datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ### Making edits

 The next step is to make some edits to one or more of the files.
-This could be as simple as fixiing a typo or as complicated as adding a whole new function.
+This could be as simple as fixing a typo or as complicated as adding a whole new function.
 For now, let's open up the file `myfile.Rmd` and make an edit.
 For example, we could change the line of code that reads:

 ```text
 summary(cars)